MPC88/MC_SVBloominEck/README.md

 =============
 After first run, a new file mc.starvalor.bloomineck.cfg will be created in the .\Star Valor\BepInex\config\ folder.

 Channge the intensity value to suit.
+Value should be between 0 and 1.0.

 You can also modify this in game using Configuration Manager: https://github.com/BepInEx/BepInEx.ConfigurationManager/releases